About Easy Smoky Cheese Ball

 Step 3 – Chill the cheese ball in the refrigerator for a few hours.

 Step 4 – On a clean work surface, spread out the chopped pecans.
 Unwrap the cheese ball and place on top of the pecans, then use your hands to cover and press the pecans into the outside of the cheese ball.

 Step 5 – Place on a serving plate with crackers and enjoy!

 This super easy cheese ball keeps it simple with the basics and a slightly smoky taste.
 Great for serving as-is or using it as a base for your own creation!

 Lay out a piece of plastic wrap on a flat surface, then scoop the cheese ball mixture in the center.
 Pull up the sides of the plastic wrap to cover the cheese mixture, confining it to the middle.
-Use your hands to smooth the wrapped cheese into a ball shape.
+Once completely wrapped in plastic, use your hands to smooth the cheese into a ball shape.
 If needed, use another piece of plastic wrap to secure it.

-- When ready to serve, spread out chopped pecans on a flat surface.
-Roll the cheese ball in the pecans, using your fingers to press and stick the pecans to the cheese.
+When ready to serve, spread out chopped pecans on a flat surface.
+Roll the cheese ball in pecans, using your fingers to press and stick the pecans to the cheese.